-Season two of The Internal Comms Podcast kicks off on Wednesday 11 September 2019 with the ‘IC Doctor’ himself, Kevin Ruck.
-The summer break has given me a chance to reflect on the experience of launching a podcast – a journey full of surprises.
+Season two of The Internal Comms Podcast kicked off this month with the ‘IC Doctor’ himself, Kevin Ruck.
+The break between seasons gave me a chance to reflect on the experience of launching a podcast – a journey full of surprises.

 For me, the show is a natural extension of From Cascade to Conversation – Unlocking the Collective Wisdom of your Workforce, the book I wrote in 2014.
 This is a manifesto for how internal communication can and should be inside our organisations.